Understanding SMART on FHIR

 8. Redox redirects the client as appropriate.

-9. When subsequent FHIR® API or Data Model API requests are made, they should use the SessionID to use the access token from step #5.
+9. When additional FHIR® API or Data Model API requests are made, they should use the SessionID to use the access token from step #5.

 App registration and redirect URIs